Hopefully you are already sold on these cookies after seeing photos of them here.

 Once you’ve prepared the dough, it can be frozen, saving you one step in your weekend activity.

 Just seal them tightly with cling wrap and freeze in sealed bags with a clear label.
-That way it’ll be easy to defrost the cookie sheets.
+That way it’ll be easy to defrost as a whole sheet of cookie.

 Simply defrost in the fridge, cut with cookie cutter into desired shapes and bake.
-Let cool completely on racks before you start decorating them.
+Bake and then let cool completely on racks before you start decorating them.

 - 300g (2 1/2 cups) plain flour, plus more for dusting